Black Myth: Wukong: Post-release content

-In December 2024, Black Myth: Wukong received a free update comprising new content, such as a boss rush mode unlocked following the story campaign, a map for each chapter, and an armor set created to celebrate the Chinese New Year.
+In December 2024, Black Myth: Wukong received a free update comprising new content, such as a boss battle mode unlocked following the story campaign, a map for each chapter, and an armor set created to celebrate the Chinese New Year.

-Hero Games CEO Daniel Wu, an investor, said to Bloomberg that a Black Myth: Wukong expansion will come.
-Feng Ji said that many people were asking about a DLC and that rumors about a Chinese New Year 2025 release were circulating, but clarified that the team intends to achieve higher quality standards for future content and needs time to explore new technologies and themes, so an expansion is not expected to be completed soon.
-Yang Qi, addressing rumors suggesting that there was a significant amount of cut content ready and a DLC would therefore be released soon, clarified that this was not the case and that assets were generally repurposed elsewhere.

 Game Science planned Black Myth: Wukong as the first installment in a Black Myth series that features stories based on Chinese mythology.
 The game was internally referred to as B1, meaning Black Myth One, in reference to its status as the first work in the series.

 Black Myth: Zhong Kui followed as the second installment in the Black Myth series.
-On the decision to begin the development of this game, Feng Ji expressed that it stemmed from a desire to experiment freely, boldly, without constraints, and from zero with a completely new title in the series.
-He explained that although the team was initially working on a DLC for Black Myth: Wukong, he found himself in a haze following the game's release, something he worked toward for nearly twenty years, and engulfed by thoughts about the DLC, so he raised the idea to make something entirely new instead to his colleagues in 2025.
+On the decision to begin the development of that game, Feng Ji expressed that it stemmed from a desire to freely and boldly create a completely new title in the series.
+He noted that although he and the rest of the team were working on a DLC for Black Myth: Wukong, he found himself stuck in a haze following the release of the game, a project that he envisioned for nearly twenty years and one that greatly exceeded expectations.
+He said that in 2025, he raised the idea to make an entirely new game instead to Yang Qi and other colleagues.
 He assured that Sun Wukong's story would return in a more complete and substantial way.
 In an FAQ for Black Myth: Zhong Kui, Game Science stated "[...] to all friends who love Black Myth: Wukong: the westward journey won't end here."